matplotlib/mplcairo/README.rst

    #   Matplotlib wheel; thus, you may need to build the wheel in its own
    #   environment as well.
    # - numpy could be built from source too but conda saves us some time.
-   # - pyqt is necessary to have an interactive backend.
+   # - PyQt is necessary to have an interactive backend (PyGObject, i.e. Gtk3,
+   #   can also be used, but it is not conda-installable).
    conda create -n mpl_cairo -c conda-forge \
        python=3.6 pkgconfig cairo pybind11\>=2.1 numpy pyqt
    conda install -n mpl_cairo -c rdonnelly gxx_linux-64\>=7.1